 What’s My Everyday Luxe?

 Definitely, high end fashion items that I bought second hand.
 Furthermore, pieces for which I or my husband saved to be able to buy them.
 For instance, my Hermes collier de chien bangle (see photos of the OOTD) that I wear every day.
 I also believe that when you splurge on an item, you should not save it for Sunday’s Best.
-Diamonds are not just for the opera.
+Recall not wearing your investment pieces is like tossing them.

 Enjoy your luxe before your heirs do!